Arts Tasmania Jeju International Residency

 - a return airfare from Hobart to Jeju, Korea

 - a contribution towards materials and presentation costs.

-Artists will be expected to work with Arts Tasmania to share their residency experiences and promote the program.
+Upon their return, artists will be expected to work with Arts Tasmania to share their residency experiences and promote the program.

 This program aims to build cultural understanding through direct people-to-people links and impact on artists’ careers through exposure and time in new contexts, cultures and environments.
 As part of this reciprocal exchange Korean artists will undertake a residency in Tasmania.